 Red Dead Redemption 2, the highly anticipated prequel to Rockstar's last-gen hit Red Dead Redemption, is finally coming.

-Red Dead Redemption 2 release date, price, and pre-order
+Red Dead Redemption 2 release date

-We finally have a Red Dead Redemption 2 release date - Friday, October 26th 2018 - for PS4 and Xbox One.
+We also finally have a Red Dead Redemption 2 release date - Friday, October 26th 2018 - for PS4 and Xbox One.

 While a simple "Fall 2017" was originally the party line from Rockstar, Red Dead Redemption 2 was then delayed to "spring" 2018.
 Rockstar then missed that too, settling for later in the year.